vmoranv/aolarhapsody/docs/en/aola/free-pet.md

 6. [Login to Receive Pet Formation]
    - Pet Entrance: Must-claim Benefits → Soul Weapon Elementary School → Login to Receive Pet Formation
-   - Acquisition Method: Select four specified pets异界full battle
+   - Acquisition Method: Select four specified petsOtherworldfull battle
    - Most are not very useful, recommend Black Wing, or choose pets you like

 7. [Heaven and Earth With Me Free - Xiaoyao]